AV306/AV306/README.md

 I'm also a furry, no hate pls, I'm just a guy who likes drawing anthropomorphic animals ;w;

 While I'm at it, have some info on my characters!
   > Blender (my sona) - quiet orange tabby cat, loves science (physics in particular), programming and engineering (especially all 3 together in a project).
 A bit socially awkward.
-Washing crystals of a soluble compound with water by accident is the kind of thing he would do
+Clumsy.
   > Tachyon - Extroverted gray/aqua/orange protogen, flies planes.
-Blender's close friend, symbol is λ̬ because I like Half-Life and diacritics are cool
+Blender's close friend
   > Dicot - green fox, botanist, also Blender's and Tachyon's friend (of course).
 His "design" came from a bunch of doodles on my bio notes
 -->